9diov/slides/PITCHME.md

 	for update skip locked
 	limit 1

-* It 'skips' all the rows that are being locked, avoiding same job to be fetch by multiple workers
+It 'skips' all the rows that are being locked, avoiding same job to be fetch by multiple workers
+---
+## Question?